If you dream of a career in travel writing, you might quickly become discouraged by some of the information available on how to do so.

 Mind mapping is a great tool to start seeing connections between themes.
 The Travel Mind Map you just saw shows you what kinds of writing can be included in the “travel writing” category.

 Write for enough private clients and high-profile, high-paying publications in these categories, and you can travel the world while doing what you love: writing.
 Since freelance writing does not require a permanent location, you can travel from place to place as you complete writing assignments.
+If you want to know more about this mind map and exactly how to use it to find freelance writing clients, check out this post.

 Once you realize that your clients don’t have to directly pay for your travel expenses when you write about travel, you’ll have a lot more outlets to earn from.